 The ability to transfer points from Virgin Australia’s Velocity program to Singapore Airlines’ KrisFlyer has been available since November 2014, and it is one of the only frequent flyer program partnerships in the world which allow you to transfer your points between programs (British Airways and Iberia also allow you to transfer between each other).

-Currently, can transfer points/miles in either direction, with a rate of 1.35 points/miles in the origin program equating to 1 point in the destination program.
+You can transfer points/miles in either direction at a rate of 1.55 points/miles in the origin program equating to 1 point/mile in the destination program.

 Through this unique partnership, Velocity Points can be used for THAI First Class

 For example, you can get 100,000 KrisFlyer miles when you transfer 155,000 Velocity Points and visa versa.

 Why make a transfer?